t04glovern/alexa-iot-traffic-lights/instructions/03_localisation.md

     translation: {
       // intents/LightChange.js
-      'COLOR_NOT_FOUND': 'No light color {0} was found.', 'COLOR_CHANGE': 'Want to change the color of the lights?
-Say: Change lights to {0}',
+      'COLOR_NOT_FOUND': 'No light color {0} was found.', 'COLOR_CHANGED': 'Color changed to {0}.',
+      'COLOR_CHANGE': 'Want to change the color of the lights?
+Say: set lights to {0}',
       // intents/base/Help.js
       'HELP_FALLBACK': 'I wasn\'t able to understand your previous command.', 'HELP_REPROMPT': 'Want to change the lights? say Change Lights',